gbisaga/devops/aws-devops-cloudtrail.md

 - Can also deliver
   - SNS notification for every log file - create automation
   - KEY IDEA CloudTrail to CloudWatch logs - NOTE need an IAM role
+- Two kinds: data events and management (aka control plane) events
+  - Data events are about resource operations
+  - High volume, so data events disabled in trails by default

 ### KEY IDEA What's inside a CloudTrail file?
 - JSON file - an array of Record